 An official transcript (bearing the seal of the school) must be sent.
-A minimum QPA of 2.0 or greater on a 4.0 scale is preferred.
 The transcript must reflect passing marks in each of the following:

-- o 4 units of English - o 3 units of Social Studies - o 2 units of Math (1 must be Algebra with a "C" or greater) - o 2 units of Science (1 must be Biology with a lab, 1 must be Chemistry with a lab both must have a "C" or greater)
+- o 4 units of English - 3 units of Social Studies - o 2 units of Math (1 must be Algebra with a "C" or greater) - o 2 units of Science (1 must be Biology with a lab, 1 must be Chemistry with a lab both must have a "C" or greater)

 If Algebra, Chemistry or Biology is missing, the applicant can take introductory courses at a local community college or the equivalent.
-Any applicant not meeting the preferred minimum 2.0 QPA may receive special consideration in regard to high school QPA and class rank based on faculty consensus of other admission criteria.
+Any applicant not meeting the preferred minimum of a 'C' (C+, C, or C- included) may receive special consideration in regard to high school QPA and class rank based on faculty consensus of other admission criteria.